Odednat/Student_BI/README.md

 # Student_BI
-a academic project, as a part of BI course.
+an academic project, as a part of BI course.